Speaking: Public Speaking & Presentations C2 - Lesson 3: Adapting Content & Delivery Flawlessly to Any Audience/Occasion (On-the-fly)

 2. The Presenter: Prepare a 2-minute talk on any topic.

-3. The Audience: While the presenter is speaking, you must non-verbally communicate a specific reaction.
-One person should look bored (look at your phone, yawn).
-Another person should look confused (furrow your brow, tilt your head).
+3. The Audience: While the presenter is speaking, non-verbally communicate a reaction.
+One person should look bored (look at your phone).
+Another should look confused (furrow your brow).

-5. After the presentation, discuss the experience.
-This is a fantastic way to build the "situational awareness" that defines a C2-level speaker.
+5. After the presentation, discuss the experience to build "situational awareness."

 إرسال تعليق